oalcabes/ValRE/README.md

 FORMAT: True or False boolean
 OTHER NOTES: this is not either/or, both can be marked True if you'd like both reports and both can be marked False if you'd like none.

+---
+MANUAL ADDITIONS
+FORMAT: lists of integers
+EX.
+[0,5]
+OTHER NOTES: All of these value should be 0 if you have not completed any calculations yourself.
+Lists must be the same length as energy_threshold determined in the thresholds category above, and each value is the amount of manual hits, misses, correct negatives, or false alarms for the corresponding energy_threshold that has been calculated manually.
+These values can be added to if there are particular events that ValRE is not able to use model and/or observational output to calculate, but you would still like to be included for calculations of metric scores.

 More extensive documentation
 ============================